bgeneto/siesta-intel-mpi/README.md

 ## 4. Test siesta

-Exit sudo, i.e., return to your normal user.
+`exit` sudo, i.e., return to your normal user.
 Let's copy siesta `Test` directory to our home (where we have all necessary permissions):

 ```